openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

-While our example contains all central services in a single location, it is possible and indeed often a good idea to separate services onto different physical servers. ? is a list of deployment scenarios we've seen and their justifications.provisioning/deployment deployment scenariosservices separation ofseparation of servicesdesign considerations separation of services
+While our example contains all central services in a single location, it is possible and indeed often a good idea to separate services onto different physical servers.
+The table below is a list of deployment scenarios we've seen and their justifications.

 .. list-table:: Deployment scenarios
    :widths: 50 50